 Basil, Ocimum basilicum, also known as Common Basil or Sweet Basil is native to India, the Middle East and some Pacific Islands.
 The species and common names are derived from the Greek basileus, meaning king.
 It has been cultivated in the Mediterranean for thousands of years.
 The ancient Egyptians burned a mixture of basil and myrrh to appease their gods.
 In India, basil was believed to contain divine essence, and natives chose this herb upon which to swear their oaths in court.
 In Elizabethan times sweet basil was used as a snuff for colds, to ease headaches and clear the mind.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.